 Two words: Surprisingly delicious.

-Want to walk into and dine in a secret garden?
-This restaurant is the place to go, whether you want fine dining downstairs or just a simple meal for a regular price upstairs in the Mezzanine level or Rooftop Terrace.
+Want to dine in a secret garden?
+This restaurant is the place to be, whether you want fine dining downstairs or just a simple meal for a regular price upstairs in the Mezzanine level or Rooftop Terrace.
 You will feel like you are entering a sunny courtyard, no matter what the weather outside.

 This restaurant was established in 1971 by Scottish owner, Ronnie Clydesdale.
 Clydesdale took an innovative step and created the first restaurant in Glasgow to offer Scottish meals, which at the time were limited to the home.
 Drawing his vision from recipes obtained from local grandmothers and Scottish folklore, Clydesdale took traditional, regional meals and put a modern twist to them.
 Now, with the cooking styles and techniques demonstrated by Chefs Andrew Moss and Jamie Smith, this restaurant is known as one of the best restaurants in Glasgow – and they definitely showed us why.